unterpunkt9/Odin_Gamelift/README.md

 			}
 		}
 	});
-        //This is the HealthCheck callback.
+    // This is the HealthCheck callback.
-    //Amazon GameLift Servers will invoke this callback every 60 seconds or so.
+    // Amazon GameLift Servers will invoke this callback every 60 seconds.
-    //Here, a game server might want to check the health of dependencies and such.
+    // Here, a game server might want to check the health of dependencies and such.
-    //Simply return true if healthy, false otherwise.
+    // Simply return true if healthy, false otherwise.
-    //The game server has 60 seconds to respond with its health status.
-Amazon GameLift Servers will default to 'false' if the game server doesn't respond in time.
+    // The game server has 60 seconds to respond with its health status.
+    // Amazon GameLift Servers will default to 'false' if the game server doesn't respond in time.
-    //In this case, we're always healthy!
+    // In this case, we're always healthy!
     ProcessParameters->OnHealthCheck.BindLambda([]()
         {
             UE_LOG(GameServerLog, Log, TEXT("Performing Health Check"));